Skip to content

 The Vibe Coding Interview: How to Hire AI-Assisted Developers

-If you're hiring AI developers in 2026, you need a vibe coding interview framework that actually evaluates how people work today.
+If you're hiring AI-enabled developers in 2026, you need an agentic engineering interview framework that actually evaluates how people work today.

-The new question: "Can you build?
+The new question: "Can you read and edit code well?
+Can you build safe and smart?
 Can you ship?"

 StageWhat You're Evaluating